OnionUI/Onion/website/docs/04-emulators/02-consoles/37-sony-playstation.md

 - PAL/EUR games run at 50fps, NTSC/USA/JP games run at 60fps.
 This is by design and as per original hardware.

 - Some titles (e.g. Looney Tunes Sheep Rider, Jedi Power Battles, and 2xtreme/espn extreme games) need to have `SMC Checks` disabled or games will eventually slow down and crash.
 Go to RetroArch Quick Menu (<kbd>MENU</kbd>+<kbd>SELECT</kbd> while in-game), select `Options` and toggle on `(Speed Hack) Disable SMC Checks`.

+## Notes on Duckstation/SwanStation

+Duckstation is a core from Expert section compiled by KMFD.
+It is slower than PCSX, however it allows to run some games like [Fromage](https://www.reddit.com/r/MiyooMini/comments/190avun/swanstation_fromage/).
+Could be interesting on rhythm games too.